Philadelphia Metro

 Metro Area Overview

-The Home Demand Index (HDI) for this report period stands at 71, reflecting an increase from last month’s 65 but a decline compared to last year’s 77.
-The month-over-month improvement indicates growing buyer activity, potentially driven by seasonal demand or improving economic conditions.
-However, the year-over-year decline suggests that demand remains softer than the previous year, highlighting ongoing market challenges.
+The Home Demand Index (HDI) for Philadelphia is 86, reflecting an increase from last month’s 72 but nearly unchanged from last year’s 85.
+This month-over-month improvement indicates growing buyer interest, potentially driven by seasonal demand or economic stabilization.
+However, the slight year-over-year decrease suggests that demand remains somewhat restrained compared to the previous year.

 The market trend line, below, provides a high-level monthly overview of the Home Demand Index for each of the metro market areas within the Greater Philadelphia Metro Area.
 The Home Demand Index is baselined at 100, with 90-110 indicating a steady market.
 Index values above 110 indicate moderate and high activity while Index values below 90 indicate slower or limited activity.
 For more information for a given period of time, click on any point on the map to pull up the monthly report.